 - Complete a Post Secondary Recruitment Request for Career Choice and provide your approved statement of merit criteria in both official languages.

-- The PSC will assist you in the preparation of your advertisement and will support you in deciding whether to have any or all of the three standardized PSR tests administered on your behalf.
+- The PSC will assist you in the preparation of your advertisement and will support you in deciding whether to have any or all of the two standardized PSR tests administered on your behalf.

 - The PSC will advertise your position in the PSR section of the jobs.gc.ca Web site.